v-community/v_by_example/examples/loops/loops.md

 Note, that the value is read-only.

-2. `while` loop
+2. `for` loop with a condition

-A `while` loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
+This is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
 There are no parentheses surrounding the condition, and the braces are always required.

 ```go
 mut factorial := 1